 In 882 Oleg came to Kiev, where two noblemen Askold and Dir reigned the city, and killed them.
-Location of Kiev seemed very comfortable to Oleg and he made it the capital of Russian lands – “Let it be the mother of Russian cities”.
+Location of Kiev seemed very comfortable to Oleg and he made it the capital of Russian lands.
 Thus he united the northern and southern centers of the East Slavs.

 Rus’-Byzantine War of 907

-Many historians believe this campaign is a legend.
-Perhaps the campaign was, but without the siege of Constantinople.
+To tell the truth, many historians believe this campaign is a legend.
+Perhaps it was, but without the siege of Constantinople.